Jake Burger Preview, Player Props: Marlins vs. Phillies

-On Saturday, Jake Burger (.605 slugging percentage in past 10 games, including four home runs) and the Miami Marlins play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 6:05 PM ET.
+The Miami Marlins, including Jake Burger and his .622 slugging percentage over his past 10 games, battle starting pitcher Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:05 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Phillies.
+In his most recent game he had a one-hit performance (1-for-3) against the Phillies.

 Jake Burger Game Info & Props vs. the Phillies